The 10 most innovative companies in transportation in 2022

 For making a market for sustainable jet fuel

-The U.S. air carrier became a major buyer of sustainable aviation fuel (SAF) in 2021, inking big deals on both coasts.
+The U.S. air carrier became a major buyer of sustainable aviation fuel in 2021, inking big deals on both coasts.
 In July, it signed up Boston-based World Energy to supply SAF for its operations at Los Angeles International Airport, committing to buy 1.5 million gallons of the blended biodiesel for at least three years, or about 5% of JetBlue’s LAX fuel.
 In September, JetBlue tapped Philadelphia-based SG Preston to deliver at least 670 million gallons of SAF for flight operations across its three New York airports, the airline’s largest single jet fuel contract, part of its goal to convert 30% of its fuel buy in the region to SAF.

 4. Plus